rcook/rcook.github.io/_posts/2018-12-16-haskell-dev-setup.md

 - Haskell
 - Stack
 ---
 In my [usethetypes][usethetypes] videos, I demonstrate how to use [Intero][usethetypes-intero] and [ghcid][usethetypes-ghcid] with VSCode.
 However, I always forget the magical commands to run.
-I summarize them here:
+I summarize them below.
+These commands should be run from within your project directory, alongside your `stack.yaml` and `.cabal` files:

 ```bash
 stack build intero